 Now let us apply these distinctions about perception to the highly disputed notion of divine creation.
-Having proposed that physics is not the only relation to fundamental reality; I now suggest that traditional dogma should not be put in its place either.
-Experience was originally the basis of religious belief.
+Having proposed that physics is not the only relation to fundamental reality, I now suggest that traditional dogma should not be put in its place either.
+Experience by human beings was originally the basis of religious belief.
+It included visions and revelations as its deepest and most important parts.
 My proposition is that recognizing the role of participatory perception is essential also today to rendering plausible the notion of a divinely created universe and to make divine action understandable in a modern worldview.

 Why and when to speak of creation?
 In science there is nothing really new, as everything has a cause and follows from the laws of nature.
 Even chance processes conserve energy and momentum.
 The perception of newness includes subjective elements which are not part of science.
 They are accompanied by feelings of surprise and happiness.
 The Swiss theologian Hans Weder notes that we encounter divine creation when we newly discover with a sense of wonder that something has been given to us, something we could not bring about ourselves but that is essential for our existence (Weder 1999, 68).
 Defining creation by such experience moves the notion from ontology to epistemology.
-It shifts our perspective from rational explanations of the remote past, e.g. the formation of the universe or the human species, to fascination with the present and the future universe where every second some 30,000 stars form (Benz 2016, 141).
-Creation continues in the whole universe, and each second is creative.
+It shifts our perspective from rational explanations of the remote past (e.g. the formation of the universe or the human species), to fascination with the present universe where every second some 30,000 stars form (Benz 2017, 137).
+In an astronomical worldview divine creation can only mean to involve the whole universe in the past, the present, and the future.
+Creation occurs every second.

 I propose that the primary experience of creation begins with emotions of amazement and delight about an important fact in life.
 These primary emotions may lead to a relation, such as the relational emotion of gratitude.

 Examples of such experience of creation are available in several of the biblical psalms, in particular Psalms 19 and 104.
-A person may recognize for instance that despite a presently awkward situation life is basically good (Genesis 1,31).
+A person may recognize for instance that despite a presently awkward situation life is basically good (Genesis 1: 31).
 Or that, considering the many imaginable possibilities, we may not ever have existed at all.
 Or that the universe is not a matter of course, but an extraordinary gift.
-For me personally, most relevant is the cognition that time for development is generously granted - not only in the cosmos, but also in my life, even at this very moment.
+For me personally, most relevant is the cognition that time for development is generously granted-not only in the cosmos, but also in my life, even at this very moment.

-This paper argues that the understanding of religion in a science dominated worldview requires a new focus on the basis of religion.
-The empirical reasons to talk about creation and God's acting in the world are embodied cognitions, those non-scientific perceptions of reality in which humans participate.
+This article argues that the understanding of religion in a sciencedominated worldview requires a new focus on the basis of religion.
+The empirical reasons to talk about creation and God's acting in the world are embodied cognitions, those perceptions of reality in which humans participate and which are, in general form, accessible to all human beings.
 Walt Whitman illustrates in his poem their importance in our experience of reality and their difference from scientific perceptions.
-They are essential in religion as well as in art and come into play all the time in psychology and throughout the course of human existence.
-Science and Religion should take up the new opportunities offered by psychology for their future dialogue.
-In the new round of discourse, scientists will have to admit that science is less comprehensive than widely believed - not only because of quantum mechanics or chaos theory, but because the fullness of reality is greater than science can perceive.
+They are essential in art as well as in religion and come into play all the time in psychology and throughout the course of human existence.
+Science-and-Religion should take up the new opportunities offered by psychology for their future dialogue.
+In the new round of discourse, scientists will have to admit that science is less comprehensive than widely believed-not only because of quantum mechanics or chaos theory, but because the fullness of reality is greater than science can perceive.
 Above all, I believe we must recognize that the two ways of perception are not in competition, but complement each other in a fundamental way.